khatiazitanishvili/team-chat-app/README.md

 # Team-Chat Application

 **Team-Chat** is a dynamic and feature-rich platform designed for real-time communication.
-It offers the core features of chat and voice communication platforms and is suitable for both personal and professional use.
+It offers the core features of chat and voice/video communication platforms and is suitable for both personal and professional use.

 **Live App:** [Team-Chat App](https://team-chat-app-production-d0f2.up.railway.app)